 Form for W3C Advisory Committee to vote | Advisory Board public page

 The W3C Membership elects the AB.
-For this election W3C will fill five seats.
-W3C will announce the results on 3 June 2020.
+For this election W3C will fill seven seats.
+W3C will announce the results the first week of June 2019.

 The following statements were sent about the nominees (in alphabetical order by nominee family name):